nwfsc-fram/boatnet/workspace/README.md

 Run `ng build myapp` to build the project.
 The build artifacts will be stored in the `dist/` directory.
 Use the `--prod` flag for a production build.

 ## Common Boatnet Nx Operations to try
-* Auto-format your code prior to commit
+* Auto-format your code prior to commit, to avoid linting errors etc:
 ```
 npm run format
 ```